-As of December 31, 2010, we had debt and equity investments in 44 LMM portfolio companies.
-Approximately 77% of our total LMM portfolio investments at cost, excluding our 100% equity interest investment in the Investment Manager, were in the form of debt investments and 91% of such debt investments at cost were secured by first priority liens on the assets of our LMM portfolio companies.
-As of December 31, 2010, we had a weighted average effective yield on our LMM debt investments of 14.5%.
-Weighted average yields are computed using the effective interest rates for all debt investments at December 31, 2010, including amortization of deferred debt origination fees and accretion of original issue discount.
-At December 31, 2010, we had equity ownership in approximately 91% of our LMM portfolio companies and the average fully diluted equity ownership in those portfolio companies was approximately 33%.
+As of March 31, 2011, we had debt and equity investments in 48 LMM portfolio companies with an aggregate fair value of \$314.9 million and a weighted average effective yield on our LMM debt investments of approximately 14.6%.
+Approximately 76% of our total LMM portfolio investments at cost were in the form of debt investments and 92% of such debt investments at cost were secured by first priority liens on the assets of our LMM portfolio companies as of March 31, 2011.
+At March 31, 2011, we had equity ownership in approximately 92% of our LMM portfolio companies and the average fully diluted equity ownership in those portfolio companies was approximately 34%.

 In addition to our primary investment strategy of investing in LMM companies, we opportunistically pursue investments in privately placed debt securities.
 Our private placement investment portfolio primarily consists of direct or secondary private placements of interest bearing debt securities in companies that are generally larger in size than the LMM companies included in our investment portfolio.
-As of December 31, 2010, we had privately placed portfolio investments in 16 companies collectively totaling approximately \$67.1 million in fair value with a total cost basis of approximately \$65.6 million.
-The weighted average revenues for the 16 privately placed portfolio investments was approximately \$352 million.
-All of our privately placed portfolio investments were in the form of debt investments and 71% of such debt investments at cost were secured by first priority liens on portfolio company assets.
-The weighted average effective yield on our privately placed portfolio debt investments was approximately 12.5% as of December 31, 2010.
+As of March 31, 2011, we had privately placed portfolio investments in 16 companies collectively totaling approximately \$75.6 million in fair value with a total cost basis of approximately \$72.8 million.
+The weighted average revenues for the 16 privately placed portfolio company investments was approximately \$463 million.
+All of our privately placed portfolio investments were in the form of debt investments and 65% of such debt investments at cost were secured by first priority liens on portfolio company assets.
+The weighted average effective yield on our privately placed portfolio debt investments was approximately 11.3% as of March 31, 2011.